sbonias/password-generator/README.md

 You are required to submit the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application: https://sbonias.github.io/password-generator/

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+* The URL of the GitHub repository: https://github.com/sbonias/password-generator

+* Give the repository a unique name and include a README describing the project.

+## Issues

+When I completed my coding for this password generator, I realized that when selecting the "Generate Password" button it works on the initial pass.
+However, when clicking the button a second time the application fails due to an error.
+The page needs to be refreshed before you can proceed with the password generation process.
+The error that pops up via the console is outlined below.
+More research is needed to correct this issue.

+Error Message:
+    Uncaught TypeError: arrPrelimPassword.push is not a function at generatePassword (script.js:85)
+        at HTMLButtonElement.writePassword (script.js.9)

+## Instructions

+User will need to refresh the page before clicking "Generate Password" button for output to display

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.